'Dragon' sequel sends Dreamworks revenue soaring; shares rise

 Although the "Dragon" sequel, released on June 13, failed to light up the company's April-June quarter, box offices worldwide warmed up to it in the third quarter.

-"How to Train Your Dragon 2", a sequel that picks up five years after the protagonist "Hiccup" and his dragon "Toothless" united Vikings and dragons on Berk Island, contributed a little more than half to the studio's feature film business revenue of $142.4 million (88.94 million pounds).
+"How to Train Your Dragon 2", a sequel that picks up five years after the protagonist "Hiccup" and his dragon "Toothless" united Vikings and dragons on Berk Island, contributed a little more than half to the studio's feature film business revenue of $142.4 million.

 Going forward, DreamWorks is betting on "Penguins of Madagascar", due for release in November, to reverse the disappointing performance at the box office of recent movies such as "Mr. Peabody & Sherman."